ZlinTsai/iTEBD/README.md

 ![FIG.2](database/fig_3.PNG) <br />

 When h field is small system is antiferromagnetic in z-axis by J > 0, if J < 0 system will be ferromagnetic.
 When h field is large, system is paramagnetic.
+And h = 1 is critical point.

 ![FIG.4](database/fig_4.PNG) <br />